What kind of space do you create for two boys that are quickly approaching teenhood?

 I dove in head first and I loveeee the result.
 I found the art inspo from Opal and Olive on IG – Long Live Boy Hood, and I wanted to buy it, but it was all sold out, so I figured I try my hand at DIYing it, and did it for about $30.
 Since it didn’t cost too much, I feel like we could easily switch it out, without it being a huge investment, if there’s something they feel like better suits the space’s needs in the next few years to come.

 The geometric bear and fox were a Hobby Lobby find, but I’ve since found the exact pair on Amazon.
 The geometric lamp was actually one I had before, it was gold and I repurposed it, AFTER buying the animals, it was just fate.
 You can shop almost all these things HERE on my Amazon Storefront.
 The rug is Target, so check it out here.
+I’ve never done black and white or monochromatic spaces before, but this space is actually making me want to try my hand at this again.

 The desks are Ikea finds, I actually bought them months ago, when I already had the creative space idea in my head.
 Since they were already white and black, it just made sense to keep going with the vibe.
 Legos are one of those items, my kids obsessively play with and then no-one touches them for a while, but at least for now, they still have a home.